JCrestel/restitutions-breizhcamp2017/README.md

 # restitutions-breizhcamp2017
-Restitutions for the BreizhCamp 2017
+Restitution for the BreizhCamp 2017